dfinke/PowerShellScottPlot/README.md

 ## What's in the notebook

+### A simple way to share Jupyter Notebooks
-Check out the rendered notebook and charts in [nbviewer](https://nbviewer.org/github/dfinke/PowerShellScottPlot/blob/master/ScottPlot.ipynb).
+Check out the rendered notebook and charts here in [nbviewer](https://nbviewer.org/github/dfinke/PowerShellScottPlot/blob/master/ScottPlot.ipynb).

+### Here's some of what you can do

 ![](media/RadialChart.png)